georgeboot/blog/source/_posts/how-to-login-to-many-aws-accounts.md

 title: How to login to multiple AWS accounts using one primary account
 author: George Boot
 date: 2021-07-23
-description: In this blog post I will explain a super handy technique on how to organise access to multiple AWS accounts.
+description: In this blog post I will explain a super handy technique on how to organise access to multiple AWS accounts using one primary account.
 categories: [tech]
 featured: true
 ---